AlbMej/Online-Loan-Application/README.md

 I am currently using Window's WSL Ubuntu version Ubuntu 18.04, so I followed this tutorial: https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly

 Make sure to download Docker Desktop.
+I am using Powershell to run these commands as my WSL did not work (Windows, Docker, WSL, so many headaches...)

 The Dockerfile and docker-compose.yml includes the necessary to dockerize this application.
 Make sure to remove any environment folders before dockerizing the application (e.g. /env/)
 To use the database within the container, you must change the DATABASES variable to: